Tea, brandy, vodka, whiskey, graphite and calligraphy ink are used by Carne Griffiths to create these striking portraits.

 Originally from Liverpool, Carne Griffiths graduated from the Kent Institute of Art and Design in Maidstone in 1995.
 After completing a one-year KIAD fellowship and moving to London, Carne Griffiths served an apprenticeship at the longest-established gold wire embroidery firm in the world, before becoming the creative director.
 Carne Griffiths produced intricate designs for the military and the film, theatre, fashion and advertising industries.
 The designs of Carne Griffiths were used for the uniforms in the films Valkyrie, The Last King of Scotland, and in particular his ‘Red Death Coat’ was used in The Phantom of the Opera.
 Carne Griffiths’ elaborate floral designs for Asprey were included in their first ever catwalk collection and his works were featured on the embroidered cover of the 80th Royal Variety Performance program in 2008.

-To know more about about the works and prices fill out our contact form right under and we’ll quickly get back to you
+To know more about about the original paintings and prices fill out our contact form right under and we’ll quickly get back to you

 CURRENTLY AVAILABLE WORKS